GLAAD Media Award for Outstanding Music Artist

 For a music artist to be eligible, they must have released an album or extended play during the eligibility period, and have it be sold in a major record shop or digital music store.
 The artist must also use their music and live performances to "accelerate LGBTQ acceptance", with interviews and public statements also being taken into consideration.
 At one point, the award could only be given to artists that were openly LGBT, but this criterion was revised starting with the 30th GLAAD Media Awards in 2019 so that LGBT allies can also be eligible.
 Moreover, while the award was at one point given to openly queer artists regardless of whether their music included LGBT themes, in 2019 this was changed so that artists had to use their music to "accelerate LGBTQ acceptance".

-Since its inception, the award has been given to 29 music artists and groups.
 With four wins out of six nominations, Rufus Wainwright is the most-awarded artist in this category, followed by Melissa Etheridge, who has three awards out of nine nominations.
 Scissor Sisters is the band with the most wins, having received three wins from four nominations.
-With four nominations, Brandi Carlile is the music artist that has been nominated the most often without a win.
-At the 35th GLAAD Media Awards in 2024, the award was given to Reneé Rapp for her album Snow Angel.
+With five nominations, Brandi Carlile is the music artist that has been nominated the most often without a win.
+At the 37th GLAAD Media Awards in 2026, the award was given to Young Miko for her album Do Not Disturb.